Lissov/motowien/README.md

 /templates          <- all templates are here
 /images             <- website styling images /images/routes/xxx  <- images for specific routes
-/day                <- day-long routes from Vienna /trip               <- multi-day and outside Vienna /gps                <- GPX files with gps tracks
+/day                <- day-long routes from Vienna  // removed for now, let all be trips /trip               <- multi-day and outside Vienna // now all /gps                <- GPX files with gps tracks